 Mention your personal connection to the Land and Water Conservation Fund – public lands in your state, local parks in your community, vacations to National Parks, hunting trips, importance to your business, etc.

-Ask your Member of Congress to do whatever it takes to make sure LWCF is permanently reauthorized with full, dedicated funding.
+Ask your Member of Congress to do whatever it takes to make sure LWCF is permanently guaranteed full, dedicated funding at the now permanently authorized level of $900M each year.

-Ask your Member of Congress to support robust funding of LWCF and oppose the Trump Administration’s 103% cut to LWCF in their FY19 budget.
+Ask your Member of Congress to support robust funding of LWCF and oppose the Trump Administration’s 105% cut to LWCF in their FY20 budget.
 Note that threats to the annual budget for LWCF are very concerning, and dedicated funding would be a smarter way to go.

 Additional talking points are below with more details.
 You can also visit the “Resources” page and download your state’s factsheet for more specific information.